 Riding a motorcycle on the open road can be exhilarating, but that joy can turn tragic in an instant.
 Motorcyclists, even if they take every safety precaution, are some of the most vulnerable people on the road.
 In the event of an accident, they have very little protection, often resulting in severe injuries.
 Riders and passengers on motorcycles are three times as likely to be injured as drivers and passengers in cars.

-While there is a popular image of bikers as irresponsible thrill-seekers, the reality is most motorcycle accidents are caused by someone else's negligence.
+While there is a popular image of bikers as irresponsible thrill-seekers, the reality is most accidents are caused by someone else's negligence.
 Every day, motorcycles are hit by drunk drivers and motorists who fall asleep at the wheel.
 Because motorcycles are relatively small, they are easy for texting drivers to overlook.
 Other times, drivers fail to share the road, forcing motorcycles off the road.

 Regardless of the circumstances surrounding your accident, you don't need to face the consequences alone.
 With an experienced attorney from the Law Offices of James Morris on your side, you can demand the compensation you need from the negligent motorist who hurt you.
-Our attorneys will thoroughly investigate your case, interview witnesses and review documents to make sure we have all the evidence.
+Our legal team will thoroughly investigate your case, interview witnesses and review documents to make sure we have all the evidence.
 Then, we'll stand up to the insurance companies with hard-hitting negotiation and litigation.

 - How Motorcycle Accidents Happen